-54.(1) A person is qualified to be a registered nurse, or an enrolled nurse, if the person complies with the requirements of this section in relation to registration or enrolment.

-(2) The person must satisfy the Council that the person meets either of the following educational requirements-

-(a) that the person has successfully completed an appropriate accredited nursing course in Queensland (including the passing of any further examinations, and undertaking any additional supervised practice, required by the Council) within such period before the making of the application for registration or enrolment as the Council determines;
+- 54.(1) A person is qualified to be a registered nurse, or an enrolled nurse, if the person complies with the requirements of this section in relation to registration or enrolment. - (2) The person must satisfy the council that the person meets either of the following educational requirements- - (a) that the person has successfully completed an appropriate accredited nursing course in Queensland (including the passing of any further examinations, and undertaking any additional supervised practice, required by the council) within such period before the making of the application for registration or enrolment as the council determines;

-- (b) that the person- - (i) has successfully completed an appropriate nursing course conducted outside Queensland for the purposes of registration or enrolment as a nurse that, in the Council's opinion, is based on, and would enable achievement of, competencies similar to those in, and acquired by, accredited nursing courses conducted in Queensland; and - (ii) has gained registration or enrolment as a nurse in a place outside Queensland.

-(3) The person must also satisfy the Council that the person meets both of the following general requirements for registration or enrolment-

-- (a) that the person's state of health is such that the person is capable of carrying out the person's duties as a registered or enrolled nurse without endangering any patient the person may attend; - (b) that the person has a sufficient command of the English language, both oral and written, to ensure that the safety and wellbeing of patients is maintained.

-(4) If the Council is not satisfied that a person has successfully completed an appropriate nursing course mentioned in subsection (2)(a) or (b), the Council may permit the person to comply with subsection (2) by undertaking any or all of the following to the Council's satisfaction-

-- (a) a written examination approved by the Council relating to the practice in Queensland of registered or enrolled nurses; - (b) an assessment approved by the Council on the clinical practice of registered or enrolled nurses; - (c) a period of nursing practice (whether or not supervised by a registered nurse) determined by the Council; - (d) a re-entry course approved by the Council.
+- (b) that the person- - (i) has successfully completed an appropriate nursing course conducted outside Queensland for the purposes of registration or enrolment as a nurse that, in the council's opinion, is based on, and would enable achievement of, competencies similar to those in, and acquired by, accredited nursing courses conducted in Queensland; and - (ii) has gained registration or enrolment as a nurse in a place outside Queensland. - (2A) The person must also satisfy the council that the person is competent and fit to practise nursing. - (3) Without limiting subsection (2A), the person must satisfy the council- - (a) that the person's state of health is such that the person is capable of carrying out the person's duties as a registered or enrolled nurse without endangering any patient the person may attend; and - (b) that the person has a sufficient command of the English language, both oral and written, to ensure that the safety and wellbeing of patients is maintained. - (4) If the council is not satisfied that a person has successfully completed an appropriate nursing course mentioned in subsection (2)(a) or (b), the council may permit the person to comply with subsection (2) by undertaking any or all of the following to the council's satisfaction- - (a) a written examination approved by the council relating to the practice in Queensland of registered or enrolled nurses; - (b) an assessment approved by the council on the clinical practice of registered or enrolled nurses; - (c) a period of nursing practice (whether or not supervised by a registered nurse) determined by the council; - (d) a re-entry course approved by the council.